FormidableLabs/victory-native/README.md

 Clone [victory-native-demo][victory-native-demo] and follow the instructions there.

+### Documentation

+See the docs and examples on the website https://formidable.com/open-source/victory/docs/native

 ### Local Development

 If you'd like to contribute to `victory-native`, you can use the local demo app to test your changes on the iOS simulator.
 (But if you're just getting started with `victory-native` and want to see a demo, we recommend using [victory-native-demo][victory-native-demo], as it supports Android and is simpler to set up.)